fmacias/Silex-Services-AngularJs-Json/README.md

 1. How to define Services
 2. Curl abstraction.
 Request data with cURL.
-3. Basic usage of AngualJs.
+3. Basic usage of AngularJs.
 4. Twig with AngularJs

 # Creating a Silex Application